-Nobody would ever believe that the foundation of the Coptic Museum goes back to the era of the Persians, and a lot of items were added afterward by the Roman emperors August and Trajan.
-The famous French scientist Maspero also played a major role in the establishment of the modern museum as he spent a long time collecting Coptic monuments from all around Egypt and preserving them.
+Nobody would ever believe that the foundation of the Coptic Museum goes back to the era of the Persians, and many items were added afterward by the Roman emperors August and Trajan.
+The famous French scientist Maspero also played a significant role in establishing the modern Museum as he spent a long time collecting Coptic monuments from all around Egypt and preserving them.

-The founder of the Museum in modern times is Smeka Pasha, who requested that the items in the museum be added to the Egyptian Committee for Preserving Antiquities and Art.
-Pasha exerted huge efforts to start the building of the museum that is present right now, and it was opened to the public in 1901 with Pasha designated as its first director.
+The founder of the Museum in modern times is Smeka Pasha, who requested that the items in the Museum be added to the Egyptian Committee for Preserving Antiquities and Art.
+Pasha exerted considerable efforts to start the building of the present Museum, and it was opened to the public in 1901 with Pasha designated as its first director.

-The Coptic Museum today consists mainly of two major sections: the old section established by Pasha and the new section that consists of two floors which was opened for the public in 2006 after a huge renovation and restoration period.
-The repair cost reached more than 30 million pounds because the museum was affected badly by the earthquake that struck Egypt in 1992.
+The Coptic Museum today consists mainly of two major sections: the old section established by Pasha and the new section that consists of two floors opened for the public in 2006 after a considerable renovation and restoration period.
+The repair cost reached more than 30 million pounds because the Museum was poorly affected by the earthquake that struck Egypt in 1992.

-The museum now displays around 1600 items collected from various regions around Egypt and goes back to a different century in the Coptic history of Egypt.
-The Coptic Museum is considered to be the best place to find out about Coptic history in Egypt.
-The first section of the old museum the visitor goes to is the Ahnasya section.
-Alnasya is a town that is near Beni Sweif south of Cairo, and some Coptic items were discovered in the area that goes back to the third and fourth-century A.D.
-The second section is the Saqqara section where the ruins of the Monastery of St. Armenia are located with a lot of rock structures and a lot of other items gathered from monasteries from Fayoum and areas of Upper Egypt.
-The new two stories of the museum consist of eight sections as follows.
+The Museum now displays around 1600 items collected from various regions around Egypt and goes back to a different century in the Coptic history of Egypt.
+The Coptic Museum is considered the best place to learn about Coptic history in Egypt.
+The first section of the old Museum, the visitor, goes to is the Ahnasya section.
+Alnasya is a town near Beni Sweif south of Cairo, and some Coptic items were discovered in the area that goes back to the third and fourth centuries A.D.
+The second section is the Saqqara section, where the Monastery of St. Armenia ruins are located with many rock structures and other items gathered from monasteries from Fayoum and areas of Upper Egypt.
+The new two stories of the Museum consist of eight sections as follows.

 The Stone And Portraits Section

 The stone collection contains a lot of tempura-style stone drawings.
-The second part of this section contains a huge collection of beautifully-decorated stone capitals that were collected from monasteries and churches all over Egypt.
-These stone capitals were brought by the Copts from different regions around Egypt and were then reused to build Coptic structures.
+The second part of this section includes a vast collection of beautifully decorated stone capitals collected from monasteries and churches all over Egypt.
+The Copts brought these stone capitals from different regions around Egypt, and they were then reused to build Coptic structures.

 There are also a lot of portraits that were gathered from ancient monasteries.